lineus7/deploy-gc01/README.md

 This repository contains a duplicated version of the LinkedIn mobile application, adapted for educational purposes.
 The duplication has been implemented using React Native, MongoDB, Redis, GraphQL, Tailwind CSS, and Expo.

-## Purpose

-The purpose of this project is to provide a hands-on learning experience for individuals interested in understanding and implementing various features found in popular mobile applications.
-By duplicating the LinkedIn mobile app, users can explore different aspects of app development, including frontend design, backend functionality, data storage, and more.

 ## Features

 - **Authentication**: Users can sign up, log in, and securely authenticate themselves within the app.